mushank/ZKExtension/README.md

 # ZKExtension
-Frequently used extensions for obj-C class.
+Frequently used extensions for Objective-C class.